Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

 Better Performance: Orico 20 Gbps M.2 NVMe Enclosure

 One option is the Orico 20 Gbps M.2 enclosure, which actually costs slightly less than the RGB-equipped Asus Strix Arion.
-This well-rounded aluminum enclosure is a bit heavier than its 10 Gbps counterparts, but still fairly compact.
+This well-rounded aluminum enclosure is a bit heavier and larger than its 10 Gbps counterparts, but still fairly compact.
 You only have to bother with a single screw and it includes a heatsink as well as a 20 Gbps-rated Type-C to Type-C cable.

 Compatibility: Interface, M.2 Keying & Sizes